 Chronic pain medication users often wonder why Darvocet was taken off the market.
 It was a drug that worked well, but its negative effects were much more concerning.

 Taking Darvocet can result in fatal heart rhythm abnormalities.
-This discovery comes after Xanodyne Pharmaceuticals, who made this medication, conducted their own tests.
+This discovery comes after Xanodyne Pharmaceuticals, who made this medication, conducted their own tests at the behest of the FDA after serious concerns.
 The ban occurred six years after it was banned in the UK, resulting in thousands of deaths in the U.S.

 The fact that the drug is currently banned seems to do little to dissuade people from using it.
 There are those who believe it does wonders for their pain.
 There are also those who choose to misuse it to get high.

 Just like so many other prescription medications, using Darvon with other drugs can cause serious side effects and negative interactions.
 Some of these can even be deadly.
 Below are just a few of the most notable interactions involving propoxyphene drugs from WebMD.

 Be aware though, this list is not comprehensive.
 As Darvon is now fully banned, no one should be using this drug.
 But if you do, always check with a doctor before mixing it with other medications.

 Experts indicate that the best replacement for propoxyphene drugs may be NSAIDS.
 These are nonsteroidal anti-inflammatory drugs.
 Medications like ibuprofen and naproxen work very well as replacements for Darvon and similar drugs.

 They also don’t carry the same addictive potential as Darvon and similar drugs.
 But even still, that doesn’t mean that over-the-counter drugs can’t be abused too.